skupperproject/skupper-website/input/start/index.md

  - [Microsoft AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster)
  - [Red Hat OpenShift](https://docs.openshift.com/container-platform/4.1/cli_reference/getting-started-cli.html#cli-logging-in_cli-developer-commands)

-Some providers have conveniences for setting the current namespace, but you can also set it (somewhat laboriously) using `kubectl`.
+### Set the current namespaces

+If necessary, use `kubectl create namespace` to create the namespaces you wish to use.
+Use `kubectl config set-context` to set the current namespace for each session.

-<div class="code-block-label">Namespace 1</div>
+<div class="code-block-label">Console for namespace 1</div>

+    kubectl create namespace ns1
     kubectl config set-context --current --namespace ns1

-<div class="code-block-label">Namespace 2</div>
+<div class="code-block-label">Console for namespace 2</div>

+    kubectl create namespace ns2
     kubectl config set-context --current --namespace ns2

 ### Check your configurations

-Once you have logged in, use the `skupper status` command to check that each namespace is correctly configured.
+Once you have logged in and set the current namespaces, use the `skupper status` command to check that each namespace is correctly configured.
 You should see the following output:

 <div class="code-block-label">Namespace 1</div>